adelosa/learnasm370/README.md

 ## Using Visual Studio code with IBM Z Open Editor

 IBM provides an extension to Visual Studio Code that supports the editing of HLASM assembly programs.
-I have found this editior very good and it works across Windows and MacOS.
+I have found this editor very good and it works across Windows and MacOS.
 It also supports macro expansion and validation although this requires connection to a real mainframe via Zowe.
-Even without this, it's still a good editior experience for assembly programming.
+Even without this, it's still a good editor experience for assembly programming.

-You will need to update the IBM Z Open Editor extension config to recognise the file extensions used by z390.
+You will need to update the IBM Z Open Editor extension config to recognize the file extensions used by z390.
 They are .MLC for programs and .MAC for macros.

 I use the terminal/shell within the VSCode editor to run the jobs to compile, link and run the program.